ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/operation.md

 BR_IMMED_SPEC is 113
 ```

 `DP_SPEC` is triggered by speculatively-executed logical or arithmetic instructions. `BR_IMMED_SPEC` is triggered by immediate branch instructions, including B <> and B.cond <>.
-Lastly, `BR_INDIRECT_SPEC` is triggered by any instructions that force a software change of the program counter that are speculatively-executed, including RET.
+Lastly, `BR_INDIRECT_SPEC` is triggered by any instructions that force a software change of the program counter that are speculatively executed, including RET.